 Carrie: Welcome to the podcast.
 Tell us a little bit about you.

 Aron: My name is Aaron Strong.
 I am a licensed marriage and family therapist and an approved supervisor.
 I worked in church ministry for 15 years as, pastor and some other roles.
 I am now the founder and the director of pathways counseling in Murfreesboro, Tennessee.
 I’m the co-founder of a company called the In Relationship that focuses on helping therapists in the general public develop healthy relationships in a lot of different contexts.

 And we have online courses and marriage workshops and other stuff.
 And then I’m also the creator of a therapy called Attuned Systemic Repair and we’re developing that.
 I’ve been married for over 20 years.
 I’ve got a 15-year-old son and a bunch of pets.
 That’s a little bit about me.

 Carrie: Are you a dog or a cat person?

 Aron: We have both, 2 dogs and 4 cats.
 We didn’t always have cats.
 We had a dog once that thought of cats like tennis balls.
 And so that didn’t work out well.
 We had her for a long time.
-When she finally passed the old age, we got some new dogs that were a little more cat friendly.
-And so now we have a diverse brood in the home.
+When she finally passed of old age, we got some new dogs that were a little more cat-friendly and so now we have a diverse brood in the home.

 Carrie: That’s interesting.
 You’re the second person that I’ve interviewed that started out as a pastor and then became a therapist.
 Can you maybe briefly tell us a little bit about what that transition was like for you or how God brought that about.